Tejas-b463/Tejas-b463/README.md

 ### 🚀 What I'm Up To

-- 🤖 Exploring [AWS](https://aws.amazon.com/) for Cloud Computing Solutions
+- 🤖 Hands-on with AI-powered tools to streamline workflows and enhance learning efficiency in cloud computing environments
 - 💻 Building Full Stack applications with MERN Stack

 Check out my [coding portfolio!](https://tejas-three.vercel.app/)